ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 !!! caution

-    When you deselect blocks, any related blocks that are included in the Page hide as well.
+    When you deselect blocks, any related blocks that are included in the page hide as well.
-    To publish the Page, the editor has to remove these blocks from the Page, too.
+    To publish the page, the editor has to remove these blocks from the page, too.

 ### Available page layouts

 You can decide which page layouts are available for an editor.

-Expand the **Select layouts** section, and define which layouts are available for this Page.
+Expand the **Select layouts** section, and define which layouts are available for this page.

 ![Layouts](img/select_layouts.png "Layouts")

-If you deselect a layout that is currently used on a Page, the editor has to change the layout to be able to edit the Page.
+If you deselect a layout that is currently used on a page, the editor has to change the layout to be able to edit the page.

 ### Preferred editing mode

-You can set the editing mode that is launched when an editor starts editing the Page.
+You can set the editing mode that is launched when an editor starts editing the page.
 To do it, in the **Select Editor launch mode** section, select one of the available options.

 ![Editor launch mode](img/select_editor_mode.png "Select Editor launch mode")

 ## Content relation settings

-When you add or modify a **[Content relation](create_edit_content_items.md#relation_field)** or **Content relation (multiple)**
-Field in a content type, you can decide:
+When you add or modify a **[Content relation](create_edit_content_items.md#relation_field)** or **Content relation (multiple)** field in a content type, you can decide:

-- which Content Tree location opens in the
-[Content Browser](content_model.md#content-browser) when the user browses to a related content item
+- which content tree location opens in the [content browser](content_model.md#content-browser) when the user browses to a related content item
 - whether relations can be to content items of a specific type only, or any content type

 #### Relation starting location